aarhusstadsarkiv/azure-downloader/readme.md

 ## Download files from Azure Storage

+The only dependency is `azure-storage-blob`, install with `pip install requirements.txt`

 ### Instructions

 The script accepts three ways of providing filepaths to download, all three ways can be combined freely: